 You can see in the screenshot that my blog outperformed many other properties in certain areas and underperformed in other areas.

-In February I moved to a new hosting provider and in March I spent some time to implement my caching plugin properly but it never seems to be sufficient to get a speed score 80 and above.
+In February I moved to a new hosting provider and in March I spent some time to implement my caching plugin properly.

 Here is an example of what the page speed suggestions report will look like for you.